BardicDefense/purple-hack/README.md

 - **Parry/Dodge:** Gain +1 AC or +Str mod AC or +Dex mod AC, whichever is higher.
 - **Guard:** Defend an adjacent ally, granting them +2 AC.
 A character cannot benefit from multiple Guards.
 Ends if either character moves away from the other, though both characters can move together.
 - **Brace vs. Charge:** Only possible with a pike, spiked polearm, or spear, and if not prone or engaged in melee.
-A set combatant attacks first against the first charge made against them and adds two weapon dice if the attack hits.
+A set combatant attacks first against the first charge made against them and adds one weapon die if the attack hits.

 ### Missile Phase